kayeneii/Olympics24/README.md

 ## Data Source
 ---
-The data used in generating this report was obtained from [Kaggle](https://www.kaggle.com/datasets/willianoliveiragibin/olympics-2024) and authored by Willian Oliveira Gibin.
+The data used in generating this report was authored by Willian Oliveira Gibin and can be found at [Kaggle](https://www.kaggle.com/datasets/willianoliveiragibin/olympics-2024).

 ## Tools